vanjmali/spotlite/README.md

 You can use the `Dockerfile.microservice` for building the service image.
 See other services for examples.

-The dependecies used should have a prefix, usually the name of the service, i.e. `user-service` has a prefix `user-` (e.g. `user-mongodb`).
+The dependencies used should have a prefix, usually the name of the service, i.e. `user-service` has a prefix `user-` (e.g. `user-mongodb`).
-This avoids name conflicts with other service during development.
+This avoids name conflicts with other services during development.

 The `COMPOSE_FILE` variable in `.env.example` and `.env` should be updated to include the new service, for both shells displayed.

+> [!NOTE]
+> In case you are getting a `WARN[0000] The "XYZ" variable is not set.
+Defaulting to a blank string.` message when running `docker compose up`; make sure to update your `.env` file.

 ## License